CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and logical sections, but it's a monolithic document with no references to external files for advanced topics.
-The Key Concepts table, Tools & Systems section, and Common Scenarios could be split into separate reference files.
-For a skill of this length (~180+ lines of substantive content), some progressive disclosure to external files would improve navigability.
+The content is well-organized with clear section headers, but it's a monolithic document (~200+ lines) with no references to external files.
+The Key Concepts table, Tools & Systems section, Common Scenarios, and Output Format template could all be split into separate reference files to keep the main skill lean.
+For a skill of this complexity, the lack of any external references means everything is inline.

 2 / 3